wiemyousfi/ocr-with-Google-Cloud-Platform-using-Drive/README.md

 # ocr_drive
-optimal ocr solution in one easy codeusing google drive.
+optimal ocr solution in one easy python code using google drive.